 Reading Time: 3 minutes

 Carbon dioxide is a major driver of global warming, contributing to historic floods, storms and wildfires.
 It is also warming the Earth, which climate models predict will grow hotter by 7 degrees Fahrenheit by the end of the century.
+To combat climate change, scientists are searching for ways to reduce pollution.
+One solution is carbon capture using microspherical silica particles as CO₂ adsorbents, which traps CO₂ molecules at emission sources before they can reach the atmosphere.

 Why Carbon Capture Matters